doriansky/HammingDistance/README.md

 -	Configure and generate
 - Open HammingTest.sln from %BUILD_PATH%
 - Set HammingTest as startup project.
-The application will start asking the user to enter the two binary strings and will output the Hamming distance between them.
+The application will start asking the user to enter the two binary strings and will output the Hamming distance and the Hamming score between them.
 - Alternatively the application can be used by providing as command-line argument a path to text file which contains pairs of strings.
 An example of such input file can be found in the root directory of the package ("input.txt").